Jean-Marie Coquard: Career

 In 1917, orders from the Propaganda Fide prevented Coquard from practicing first-aid.
 In his anger, Coquard wrote letters that were offensive to many high-standing mission leaders.
 Because Coquard had brought the mission into debt, repeatedly disobeyed Bishop Terrien's orders and was now disrespecting his supervisors, many wanted him to be removed.
 In 1919, Coquard resigned from his position as superior of the Abeokuta mission.
 He was recalled to France, but the Egba people petitioned for him to stay.

 In 1923, he tried to implement a nursing sisterhood since there were so many women, both young and old, who spent their lives working at the hospital but never earned a degree.
 He did open a school for midwives two years later that in 1998 became a general nursing school.

 Death and legacy

 In 1933, Coquard died in Abeokuta.
 He is remembered for his 43 years of missionary work in Yorubaland, only returning to Europe twice.
-He holds the record within the Society of African Missions for the longest missionary tour at 25 years.

-Coquard was made a chief by Alake Ademola and given the title Baasegun of Egba and later also named an Officer of the Order of the British Empire by the British Government.
-In 1935, a new locomotive was named “the Jean-Marie Coquard” by the Nigerian government.
-A Memorial School was planned, but with the death of its chief proponent, Bishop O’Rourke, the school was named St. Peter's instead.
-In 1954, a life-size bronze statue was erected in front of the original hospital in Coquard's honor.
+He bronze statue was erected in front of the original hospital in Coquard's honor.
 The following day, a mass was held to repose his soul.